Heke by The Mico

 A Dance with Dragons (mentioned)

 Reek is a servant in service to House Bolton.
 His real name may be Heke.
 He is the personal servant of Ramsay Snow.
-He is reportedly never far from his master and almost as renowned for his cruelty as Ramsay is, and appears to practice necrophilia.
-Due to his stench he is rumored to never bathe.
+He is reportedly never far from his master, and is almost as renowned for his cruelty as Ramsay is, and appears to practice necrophilia.
+Due to his stench, he is rumored to never bathe.

-When Ramsay's mother came to the Dreadfort and asked for a servant to help her raise her unruly and wild son, Roose gave her "Reek" as a jape.
-However, Ramsay and Reek became inseparable and Roose often wonders if Reek corrupted Ramsay or if Ramsay corrupted Reek.
-According to Roose, Reek never had any training in arms fighting, though he was Ramsay's tutor in martial prowess, which explains Ramsay's vicious and overly aggressive style of swordsmanship.
+When Ramsay's mother came to the Dreadfort and asked for a servant to help her raise her unruly and wild son, Roose gave her Reek as a jape.
+However, Ramsay and Reek became inseparable.
+Roose often wonders if Reek corrupted Ramsay, or if Ramsay corrupted Reek.
+According to Roose, Reek never had any training in arms, though he was Ramsay's tutor in martial prowess, which explains Ramsay's vicious and overly aggressive style of swordsmanship.

 A Clash of Kings

 On her way home from the harvest feast, Lady Donella is abducted by Ramsay Bolton and forced to marry him that very day, although he is young enough to be her son.
 He subsequently styles himself Lord Hornwood.
-Ramsay locks Lady Donella in a tower, where she starves to death, after trying to eat her own fingers in the end.
+Ramsay locks Lady Donella in a tower, where she starves to death.
 It is said that Reek participated in the crime.